FabianSanchezD/learning-fastapi-and-nextjs-2/README.md

-# learning-fastapi-and-nextjs-2
+# Learning FastAPI and Next.js

-This will be a quick project to better understand nextjs (frontend) and fastapi (backend)
+This will be a quick project to better understand Next.js (frontend) and FastAPI (backend)